• Skip to primary navigation

 To build a Simple LED Voltmeter Circuit follow the below mentioned steps:

-• Then connect other side of resistor to long leg anode of first LED.
+• First, connect battery positive side to one end of resistor and then connect other side of resistor to long leg anode of first LED.

 • Do same steps for next LEDs and Zener diodes and connect them one after another in line.